-Understanding the information embedded within a PDF document can be as critical as the visible content itself.
-From author information and creation timestamps to application-specific tags, retrieving metadata from PDFs enables Java developers to build more intelligent applications for various purposes.
-This article demonstrates how to extract metadata from PDF files in Java using the lightweight yet powerful Java REST API, which helps integrate PDF metadata extraction functionality into your projects with fewer lines of code and minimal setup.
+Grasping the hidden details inside a PDF file can be just as vital as reading its visible content.
+Whether you need author names, creation dates, or custom application tags, extracting PDF metadata empowers Java developers to craft smarter, more feature‑rich applications.
+In this tutorial, you’ll learn how to extract metadata from PDF files in Java using a lightweight yet powerful Java REST API, enabling you to add PDF metadata extraction to your projects with minimal code and effortless setup.

 Steps to Extract Metadata From PDF Using Java